 - (a) Communications between the Panel and the Parties shall only take place through the SDRCC.
-Any communication shall be in writing and sent in a manner that enables its timely receipt by the SDRCC at its email address or by any other method specified by the SDRCC in writing.
-Any communication will only be effective upon receipt. - (b) If an expedited proceeding is directed by the SDRCC, the Panel may waive the requirement in Subsection 5.6(a). - (c) All notices shall be delivered to the Parties at the email addresses given to the SDRCC at the commencement of the process or such other email address as later provided in writing to the SDRCC by a Party.
+Any communication shall be in writing and sent to the SDRCC at its specified email address, unless otherwise directed.
+Any communication will only be effective upon receipt. - (b) If an expedited proceeding is directed by the SDRCC, only the Panel may waive the requirement in Subsection 5.6(a). - (c) All notices shall be delivered to the Parties at the email addresses given to the SDRCC at the commencement of the process or such other email address as later provided in writing to the SDRCC by a Party.